 When deciding whether you wish to consider proceeding with your buy-to-let business within an SPV, it is critical that you get the appropriate advice from a tax consultant.
 Most investors in buy-to-let property invest to enjoy the tax benefits, however, it is never that simple.
 Obtaining advice before you register an SPV will save you the frustrations and difficulties with undoing hastily made decisions later.

-In most cases, an SPV is considered the best route to follow for your BTL investments, there may, however, be the rare occasion when this is not a good idea and will take the knowledge and expertise of an expert broker or tax accountant to help you decide.
+In most cases, an SPV is considered the best route to follow for your BTL investments, there may, however, be the rare occasion when this is not a good idea and will take the knowledge and expertise of an expert broker or tax accountant, such as Belgravia Finance, to help you decide.